moritzschenkel/apex-plugin-apexsignature/README.md

   - Added Image Format support (JPEG / PNG for now)
   - Upgraded to Apex 23.2.2
   - Fixed the null problem in martindsouza's pull request which fixed issue #13
+  - Added the functionality to remove whitespace from the signature.
+Note that, for now, when using JPEG format only a white background is supported

 #### 1.1 - Added optional WaitSpinner when saving image into database